Jason30102212/react-redux-login-demo/README.md

           - Tested ignored files
             -
    - Test
+      - Tested scripts defined in package.json
+        - Tested test.
+Works, but no tests are implemented
+        - Tested start.
+Works.
+        - Tested server.
+Works.
+      - Tested express server.
+Running on port 5555.
+Works correctly.
+      - Tested mongoose
+      - Tested test route in routes/api/users.js.
+Worked correctly.

    - Review
       - Didn't create test validation.
-Would be unusable with current test route
+Would be unusable with current test route.
+      - No noticeable bugs or errors.
+      - Will need to update scripts in package.json